mayurankv/mayurankv/README.md

 My favourite tools are VSCode for development and Obsidian for note taking about mathematics, coding (see my Obsidian plugin [Code Styler](https://github.com/mayurankv/Obsidian-Code-Styler)) and linked information, though I prefer creating documents in $\LaTeX$ or with `pandoc`.

+I'm currently looking for roles in quantitative finance and software engineering.
+If you're currently hiring in these capcities, please check out [my CV](Mayuran Visakan CV.pdf)!

 If you appreciate any of my work and want to support me, my buy me a coffee link is below!

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/mayurankv)